 Duke Forest was founded in 1931 and covers over 7,000 acres of Durham, Orange and Alamance counties.
-Over the past 90 years, it has exemplified the mission of Sustainable Duke’s Campus as Lab program by serving as a site for a large variety of research, hosting thousands of students to learn about land and natural resource management, and acting as a working forest that sustainably manages its timber according to Forest Stewardship Council specifications.
+The Forest has exemplified the mission of Sustainable Duke’s Campus as Lab program by serving as an off-campus site for a large variety of teaching activities and research; hosting thousands of students to learn about forest management for land, wildlife, and natural resources; and acting as a working forest that sustainably manages its timber according to Forest Stewardship Council ® specifications[FSC® - C008350].
+Additionally, the Office of the Duke Forest actively engages in regional partnerships to connect the wildlife habitats of its noncontiguous land base with other conserved lands across the region and provides access to recreation visitors on 30+ miles of its roads and trails.
 To learn more about Duke Forest and its work, please view the Duke Origins video.